Tips on Dealing with Destructive Dogs

 - Teach your dog obedience

-- Accustom your dog to using a travel cage
+- Accustom your dog to using a travel carrier

-- Decide how much freedom your dog can have when left alone
+- Distract your dog when they are alone

 - Give your dog more exercise

 - Consider using dog walkers and care services